 As a Grade 4 CPS prosecutor and specialist rape advocate she deals with serious, complex, and novel cases, including murder and serial offending.
+Teresa is now included in the CPS Specialist Panels for Fraud, Serious Crime, and Extradition.
 She is noted for her expertise in dealing with young or otherwise vulnerable clients and witnesses, including the use of intermediaries and cases involving mental health complications.
 Her work ethic and attention to detail means she attracts instructions in large scale fraud and drug cases, often involving multiple defendants and / or multiple complainants.

 - Serious crime: Teresa is instructed in the most serious cases including murder, organised violence, and drug related offending.
 She is often instructed because of her sensitive and straightforward approach and high level of client and witness care.